ArthurWalraven/ArthurWalraven.github.io/index.md

 ## Interests/Experience

-I hold a major in Mathematics and a Masters in Combinatorics from [Universidade Federal do Ceará](https://www.ufc.br/).
+I hold a major in Mathematics and a master's degree in Combinatorics from [Universidade Federal do Ceará](https://www.ufc.br/).
 There I worked with Prof. [Fabricio Benevides](http://www.mat.ufc.br/~fabricio/) on *extremal and probabilistic combinatorics*.
 I took part on a *neuromorphic computing* project while working for [Hewlett Packard Enterprise](https://www.hpe.com/). <!-- and in a *3D printing* project while working for [HP Inc](https://www.hp.com/). -->
 My ongoing Ph.D. is about *neural network pruning*.
 More broadly we are interested in increasing the efficiency of neural networks.